Prairie Queen tractors: Roop (President)

 Roop was born in Texas in 1895 and had initially trained as a vehicle mechanic after leaving high school.
 In 1916 he attended the Armour Institute and the Art Institute of Chicago specialising in electrical equipment and mechanical design.
 On his return to Temple he went into partnership with J Walter Payne in the firm Roop and Payne.
 In June 1917 Roop enlisted in the army and was Chief Mechanic in the Truck Train of the Motor Transport Corp, rising to the position of Commanding Officer of the 15th Division's Truck Train based at San Antonio, Houston, and the Mexican border.
 He returned to the repair shop partnership with Payne in February 1919.

 Payne (Vice President)

 Payne had been associated with tractors since about 1900.
 Initially working with steam tractors.
 In about 1910 he began selling tractors and farm machinery; and in 1912 repairing them.
 He was also a Ford mechanic and salesman for 5 years in Temple.
 In 1917 Roop and Payne obtained an agency for selling a tractor attachment for automobiles.
 The idea was that once attached to the car it could be used as a tractor.
 If the car was required for normal use the attachment was removed.
-Experience with this attachment led to the idea to develop a light weight tractor.
+Experience with this attachment led to the idea to develop a lightweight tractor.
 A demonstration model was built which evoked considerable public interest.
 The tractor was called The Tom Cat and became the fore-runner of the Prairie Queen Tractor.
 Roop and Payne was sold to F L and B M Batts, becoming Batts Brothers Garage in 1920.